End Times Issues

 13. Israel exists only by God's grace.
 PDF / JPEG

 The fact that Israel came into existence is a display of God's grace.
-Without it, they had a ZERO percent chance of coming into existence as a nation in the land of Canaan.
+Without his grace, they had a ZERO percent chance of coming into existence as a nation in the land of Canaan.
 It's only the "God factor" that made it happen.

 14. Modern Israel and prophecy (1).
 PDF / JPEG